CampusConect/Campus-Connect/README.md

 ## Design Patterns

-### 1. Singleton Pattern — `config/db.js`
+### 1. Singleton Pattern — `backend/config/db.js`
-The database connection is a singleton: only one pool is ever created, and every repository reuses it.
+The database connection is a singleton: only one connection pool is ever created, and every repository reuses it.
 This avoids opening multiple expensive connections to SQL Server.

 ```js
 class database {